-You don't need to look far to see the repercussions when a business fails to protect sensitive information.
+You don’t need to look far to see the repercussions when a business fails to protect sensitive information.
 Equifax, Adobe, Target were all victims of significant data breaches that resulted in a massive blow to their reputation and bottom line.
 [Learn the most effective ways of how to manage your online reputation.]

 Data breaches and fraud are problems for businesses of every size, affecting over 25% of businesses with an average fraud loss of $38,000.
 That’s enough to push many small businesses into bankruptcy.